VA Benefits for Veterans With Mesothelioma

 Mesothelioma VA burial benefits can help a veteran’s loved ones plan a memorial service at a military cemetery and cover the costs associated with funerals.

-When planning for a burial of a veteran, families can apply for certain memorial items — including headstones, markers, medallions, burial flags, and engraved presidential memorial certificates — to honor their loved one.
+When planning for the burial of a veteran, families can apply for certain memorial items — including headstones, markers, medallions, burial flags, and engraved presidential memorial certificates — to honor their loved one.

 Eligible spouses and family members may also qualify for monetary support for a marker or headstone if the veteran is buried in a national or military cemetery.